AdarshDayalan/HandRecognition/README.md

 > Make a Computer Hand-Gesture Control system.
 Seemed very intimidating and overwhelming.

 ### Mental Breakdown
 > I needed to classify hand poses and then I needed to make it navigate the computer.
-That's a little better.\
+That's a little better.

-> To classify hand poses, it first need to recognize a hand and then have a ML model output what pose the hand is in.\
+> To classify hand poses, it first need to recognize a hand and then have a ML model output what pose the hand is in.

-> To navigate the computer I can use make the program input keyboard shortcuts or move the mouse position to switch tabs, scoll, click, etc.
+> To navigate the computer I can use make the program input keyboard shortcuts or move the mouse position to switch tabs, scroll, click, etc.

 ### Weekly Deadlines
 | Week          | Objective                             | How I Acheived It                                                                    |